Core Infrastructure Initiative FAQ

 - Identify projects and developers in need to support

 - Oversee project roadmaps

-The CII Advisory Board will inform the CII Steering Committee about the open source projects most in need of support.
-With highly esteemed experts from the developer, security and legal communities, the CII Advisory Board plays an important role in prioritizing projects and individuals who are building the software that runs our lives.
+The CII Advisory Board inform the CII Steering Committee about the open source projects most in need of support.
+With esteemed experts from the developer, security and legal communities, the CII Advisory Board plays an important role in prioritizing projects and individuals who are building the software that runs our lives.
 Advisory Board members include:

 - Alan Cox, a longtime Linux kernel developer and has been recognized by the Free Software Foundation for advancing free software.

 - Matthew Green, a Research Professor of Computer Science at the Johns Hopkins University and a co-founder of the Open Crypto Audit Project.
 His research focuses on computer security and cryptography, and particularly the way that cryptography can be used to promote individual privacy.